jedi101/elsa/docs/README.md

 ### Domains

-The hardware is split into 5 domains, while the microcontroller holds a special place as the central hardware component.
+The hardware is split into 5 bus domains, while the microcontroller holds a special place as the central hardware component.
 It shows the logical relations and their interfaces to the microcontroller.
 It helps to have an overview of all the used components in general.